 What is #20CraftsIn20Days?

+I’m started #20Craftsin20Days to hold me accountable to not use a screen as a babysitter (as much) in the summer.
+That’s right, I said it.
+I’m guilty, but I want to do better.
 I want my kids to use their creative muscles, but I know I need a plan and some accountability if I’m really going to make this happen.

 Goal – Encourage Creativity

+The goal of #20Craftsin20Days Club is to encourage creativity!
+The goal is not to add more things to your to do list or add to your mom guilt that you’re not doing enough.
 If you need a day off, no worries.
 If you do the same craft 2 days in a row, who cares!
 The idea is to simply get your kids creativity flowing and arm you with tons of easy, fun ideas.

-Materials list for Craft Club 2018
+Materials list for #20CraftsIn20Days 2019

 - Hot glue gun